heber-silva/CKA-Obsidian-Vault/Pod Configuration/Resource Management for Pods and Containers.md

 Nodes have local ephemeral storage, backed by locally-attached writeable devices or, sometimes, by RAM.
 "Ephemeral" means that there is no long-term guarantee about durability.

 Pods use ephemeral local storage for scratch space, caching, and for logs.
-The kubelet can provide scratch space to Pods using local ephemeral storage to mount [`emptyDir`](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir) [volumes](https://kubernetes.io/docs/concepts/storage/volumes/) into containers.
+The kubelet can provide scratch space to Pods using local ephemeral storage to mount [](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir) [volumes](https://kubernetes.io/docs/concepts/storage/volumes/) into containers.

-The kubelet also uses this kind of storage to hold [node-level container logs](https://kubernetes.io/docs/concepts/cluster-administration/logging/#logging-at-the-node-level), container images, and the writable layers of running containers.
+The kubelet also uses this kind of storage to hold [](https://kubernetes.io/docs/concepts/cluster-administration/logging/#logging-at-the-node-level), container images, and the writable layers of running containers.

 #### Caution: